Losing your baby between the 20th week of pregnancy and birth is called a stillbirth. Before the 20th week, it’s usually called a miscarriage.

 - lacks access to prenatal care

-Using tobacco, marijuana, prescription painkillers, or illegal drugs during pregnancy may double or triple the risk of stillbirth.
+Using tobacco, marijuana, prescription painkillers, or illegal drugs during pregnancy may

 You may not experience any signs or symptoms at all, especially early on.
 Some signs and symptoms are cramping, pain, or bleeding from the vagina.
 Another sign is that your baby stops moving.